Cisco has developed several ways to make the standard Spanning Tree protocol more capable. These ways are; PortFast, UplinkFast, and BackboneFast.

 We use the STP protocol to block loops that may occur in Layer 2 switches in a redundant network environment.
 The STP protocol also finds alternatives to link failures.
 As a result, with the Spanning Tree Protocol, we can continue our business without having too many delays on the network.

-However, we face with some performance problems compared to the standard STP method.
-STP convergence lasts for 50 seconds by default.
-For example, it is absolutely unacceptable for a server farm that does very serious work to stay down for 50 seconds.
+However, we face some performance problems compared to the standard STP method.
+STP convergence (convergence/integration) takes 50 seconds by default as a result of a cable error occurring in the STP network.
+For example, a Server farm that does very serious work is absolutely unacceptable to remain down for 50 seconds.

 When configuring Switches in a Layer 2 network with redundant routes, we need to properly configure the Spanning Tree Protocol.
 For example, a client connected to the Switch can be configured as a PortFast port that the Switch is connected to by excluding it from the STP convergence process.

-Spanning Tree Protocol The BackboneFast feature is used to recover an indirect link failure.
-What is the indirect link error?
-If the cable between two Switches suddenly fails, it is an indirect link fault.
+This feature is also used to recover an indirect link error.
+What is indirect link error?
+If we answer the question, the sudden failure of the cable between the two Switches is an indirect link error.

 In the above image, an indirect link error will occur when the link between Switch0 and Switch1 is abruptly interrupted.
 Switch1 will determine a link fault for the directly connected cable and will assume itself the Root Bridge to not receive any BPDU from the Root Bridge.

 Switch1 sends a BPDU packet to Switch2 telling it to be the new Root Bridge.
 Switch2, receiving BPDU package, realizes that this package is a new BPDU package and understands that this package is inferior when compared to the old BPDU.
 It will then cancel the new BPDU package.